Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 \subsubsection{Based modules}

-The key ingredient in the proof of separation of variables further below relies on some constructions and results involving canonical bases.
-We shall collect these facts here, for the proofs we refer to \cite{Lusztigbook}.
-Throughout this paragraph we work over $ \mathbb{K} = \mathbb{Q}(s) $.
+The key part of the proof of separation of variables further below relies on some results involving canonical bases.
+We shall collect these facts here, and refer to \cite{Lusztigbook} for the proofs.
+In this subsection we work over $ \mathbb{K} = \mathbb{Q}(s) $ with $ q = s^L $ as before.